Master Comprehensive Examination

 Structure of the Qualifying Examination

 The qualifying examination will consist of two written exams.
 Both exams will be based on reading lists that the student will compose in consultation with his/her committee.
-The lists should cover a variety of texts from different fields, periods, genres, and disciplines, taking into account the aspects of the topic that the student expects to be the subject of his/her dissertation and/or field of principle interest.
-Both are take-home exams that will be administered twice a year, typically in November and March.
+The lists should cover a variety of texts from different fields, periods, genres, and disciplines, taking into account the aspects of the topic that the student expects to be the subject of his/her dissertation and/or field of principal interest.
 A month before the exams take place, the student will submit a concise statement (max.
 5 pages double-spaced) describing the rationale for the lists and their aims in the examination process.
 The exams will be in the form of essay questions.
 The student will have two weeks for each take-home essay exam, each of which should be no longer than 20 pages.

 Results of the Written Qualifying Examination and Defense of the Dissertation Proposal